-Component 2: Composing (25%) - Submission of First year 'free' composition with a composition to a brief released in September of Y13.
-Non-exam assessment: externally assessed by WJEC
+Component 2: Composing (25%) - Submission of first 'free' composition with a composition to a brief released in September of Year 13.
+Final submissions in April of year 13.
+Non-exam assessment: externally assessed by W.JFC

-Component 3: Appraising (40%) - As above with summative written examination: 2 hours 15 minutes (approximately)
+Component 3: Appraising (40%) - Appraising as above with summative written examination: 2 hours 15 minutes